maxmilton/trackx-demo/README.md

 ### Features

-- Automation to build TrackX apps and modify them for use in a demo:
+- Automation to build the TrackX platform and modify it for use as a demo:
-  - Replace front end app config values that are baked into the output JS.
+  - Replace front end app configuration values that are baked into the output JS.
-  - Inject demo banner into front end apps.
+  - Inject a demo banner into front end apps.
   - Inject demo user email and password into the login page inputs.
 - TrackX API server plugin which:
   - Initializes a demo database.